Did you know you can increase your productivity using neuro-associations?

-On top of THAT, now that cookie has become one more ‘rep’ of me PRACTICING stress and unease around food.
+On top of that, the cookie has become one more ‘rep’ of me PRACTICING stress and unease around food.
 The nervous system gets good at whatever it practices, and in turn, creates NEGATIVE neuro-associations alongside the cookie.

-So how can we use this knowledge to increase productivity in your life?
+So how can we use this knowledge to increase productivity in our life?